shrimalivikrant/Lead_scoring_case_study/README.md

 # Methodology:
 1. Data Cleaning:
-o Addressed null values and irrelevant entries. reclassified geographical data into 'India', 'foreigner', and 'unknown'. o Null values were categorized as 'unknown' before being removed for dummy variable creation.
+ Addressed null values and irrelevant entries. reclassified geographical data into 'India', 'foreigner', and 'unknown'.
+ Null values were categorized as 'unknown' before being removed for dummy variable creation.
-2. Exploratory Data Analysis (EDA): o Conducted initial EDA to assess data quality.
+2. Exploratory Data Analysis (EDA):
+ Conducted initial EDA to assess data quality.
 Identified irrelevant categories in categorical variables.
 Confirmed no significant outliers in numeric data.
 3. Dummy Variables Creation:
-o Created dummy variables for categorical data.
+ Created dummy variables for categorical data.
 Removed dummies with 'unknown' entries.
 4. Train-Test Split:
-o Split the data into 72% for training and 28% for testing.
+ Split the data into 72% for training and 28% for testing.
 5. Model Building:
-o Used Recursive Feature Elimination (RFE) to select the top 15 relevant variables. o Manually removed variables with high Variance Inflation Factor (VIF > 5) and non-significant p-values (p > 0.05).
+ Used Recursive Feature Elimination (RFE) to select the top 15 relevant variables.
+ Manually removed variables with high Variance Inflation Factor (VIF > 5) and non-significant p-values (p > 0.05).
 6. Model Evaluation:
-o Constructed a confusion matrix.
+ Constructed a confusion matrix.
 Determined the optimum cut-off value using the ROC curve.
 Achieved an accuracy, sensitivity, and specificity of approximately 80%.
 7. Prediction:
-o Applied the model to the test data with an optimum cut-off of 0.35, maintaining an accuracy of 77% , sensitivity of 86%, and specificity of 72%.
+ Applied the model to the test data with an optimum cut-off of 0.35, maintaining an accuracy of 77% , sensitivity of 86%, and specificity of 72%.
 8. Precision-Recall Analysis:
-o Verified results using precision-recall analysis.
+ Verified results using precision-recall analysis.
 Identified an optimal cut-off of 0.41, with precision at 76% and recall at 78%.